Sous-Chefs-Boneyard/selinux_policy/README.md

 Actions:

-* `addormodify` (default): Assigns the port to the right context, whether it's already listed another context or not at all.
+* `addormodify` (default): Assigns the port to the right context, whether it's already listed in context or not at all.
 * `add`: Assigns the port to the right context it's if not listed (only uses `-a`).
 * `modify`: Changes the port's context if it's already listed (only uses `-m`).
 * `delete`: Removes the port's context if it's listed (uses `-d`).